ferozed/mask-json-field-transform/DEVELOPMENT.md

 # Test With Source Connector

+## StringConverter

-## Connector Configuration
+### Connector Configuration

-This was tested using a simple FileStreamSource connector:
+This was tested using a simple FileStreamSource connector.

 ```json
 {